arcus/Arcus_Labs_Orientation/arcus_orientation.md

 **When do you need to contact the IRB?**

-If your planned analysis does not involve human subjects research, you need to put in a request for a Determination of Not Human Subjects Research from the IRB **before** beginning your research.
+If your planned analysis does not involve human subjects research (for example, you are working with deidentified data or a Limited Data Set), we highly encourage you to put in a request for a Determination of the Need for IRB Review in eIRB **before** beginning your research.
-If you fail to apply for a Determination of Not Human Subjects Research prior to beginning your research activities, you may not be able to publish the results.
+If you fail to apply for a Determination of the Need for IRB Review prior to beginning your research activities, you may not be able to publish the results.

-Our legal team has provided language you can use in your IRB application to explain that you're working with non human subjects research data in Arcus in an [Arcus forum post on when to apply for a Determination of the Need for IRB Review](https://forum.arcus.chop.edu/t/when-to-apply-for-a-determination-of-the-need-for-irb-review/513).
+Our privacy team has provided language you can use in your IRB application to explain that you're working with non human subjects research data in Arcus in an [Arcus forum post on when to apply for a Determination of the Need for IRB Review](https://forum.arcus.chop.edu/t/when-to-apply-for-a-determination-of-the-need-for-irb-review/513).

 </div>